Mohammad-Abdelhadi/AgriPulse-/Feasibility-study.md

 **AgriPulse is the solution.** We are building the trust and financial infrastructure to channel global climate finance directly to Jordanian farms.

 ----------------------------------------------------------------------
-3. OUR SOLUTION: PRECISION AGRICULTURE MEETS BLOCKCHAIN
+3. OUR SOLUTION: PRECISION AGRICULTURE MEETS DLT
 ----------------------------------------------------------------------

 *   **AI-Powered dMRV for Arid Regions:** Our system uses Google Gemini to instantly analyze farm data, focusing on metrics relevant to Jordan, such as water-saving irrigation techniques and dryland soil health practices.
 It validates ownership certificates and assesses the plausibility of the farm's story, slashing verification costs to near zero.